yokiworks/docs/docs/guides/mongodb/initialization/using-script.md

 bye
 ```

-As you can see here, the initial script has successfully created a database named `mydb` and inserted data into that database successfully.
+As you can see here, the initial script has successfully created a database named `kubedb` and inserted data into that database successfully.

 ## Cleaning up